akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 In this tutorial, we will be making a very simple non-persisted shopping cart implementation using cluster sharding.
 All the code used in this tutorial can be found in the [GitHub repository](https://github.com/akkadotnet/akka.net/tree/dev/src/examples/Cluster/ClusterSharding/ShoppingCart)

-For a sample of a distributed data backed persistent example, please see [this example project](https://github.com/akkadotnet/akka.net/tree/dev/src/examples/Cluster/ClusterSharding/ClusterSharding.Node) instead.
+For a distributed data backed persistent example, please see [this example project](https://github.com/akkadotnet/akka.net/tree/dev/src/examples/Cluster/ClusterSharding/ClusterSharding.Node) instead.

 ### Setting Up the Roles